Incident Catalogue Template

 - The name of the team who this incident falls under their purview

 - Who is the owner of the incident, and needs to solve it to the satisfaction of the user who raised the incident to the service desk

 - Whether an escalation is required.
-A simple Yes / No field which should be set to “Yes” if the service desk need to purchase a service or product In order to resolve the issue (above a certain amount)
+A simple Yes / No field should be set to “Yes” if the service desk needs to purchase a service or product In order to resolve the issue (above a certain amount)

 - The incident’s number: A unique number for follow-ups and documentation.
 If the service desk work with an incident tracking system, clicking on the number will open up a detailed record of the incident

 - The diagnosis of the incident, made by its owner.
 This includes the proposed solution and the cost of implementing it.
 This is the heart of the incident’s log and can be used in the future to solve a similar incident

 - The escalation decision: only if the escalation was answered “Yes”